Coorparoo

 Coorparoo features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Coorparoo's dwelling structure, as per the latest Census, consisted of 40.9% houses and 59.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 47.7% houses and 52.3% other dwellings.
-Home ownership in Coorparoo stood at 22.2%, with mortgaged dwellings at 31.9% and rented ones at 45.9%.
-The median monthly mortgage repayment was $2,058, below Brisbane metro's average of $2,100.
-Median weekly rent in Coorparoo was $380, compared to Brisbane metro's $390.
-Nationally, Coorparoo's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Coorparoo's dwelling structure, as per the latest Census, consisted of 40.9% houses and 59.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 47.7% houses and 52.3% other dwellings.
+Coorparoo's home ownership rate was 22.2%, with mortgaged dwellings at 31.9% and rented ones at 45.9%.
+The median monthly mortgage repayment in the area was $2,058, lower than Brisbane metro's $2,100.
+The median weekly rent figure in Coorparoo was $380, compared to Brisbane metro's $390.
+Nationally, Coorparoo's mortgage repayments were higher at $2,058 versus the Australian average of $1,863, and rents were also higher at $380 against the national figure of $375.

 Frequently Asked Questions - Housing